prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Mechanism used to select the endpoints to scrape.
+<p>selectorMechanism defines the mechanism used to select the endpoints to scrape.
 By default, the selection process relies on relabel configurations to filter the discovered targets.
 Alternatively, you can opt in for role selectors, which may offer better efficiency in large clusters.
 Which strategy is best for your use case needs to be carefully evaluated.</p>